Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Wisconsin and its opponents have scored at least 42 points -- this matchup's point total -- just two times this season.
+- Wisconsin and its opponents have combined for 42 points -- this matchup's over/under -- just twice this season.

-- Illinois and its opponents have combined to score more than 42 points in three of six games this season.
+- So far this season, 50% of Illinois' games (3/6) have had more combined points than Saturday's over/under of 42.

 - The combined points per game average of the two teams, 39.2, is 2.8 points fewer than Saturday's over/under.